Send Feedback

 This page explains what the Guides section is, why it matters, and introduces the available learning paths and resources.

 KDB-X Guides are your starting point for learning how to use KDB-X effectively.
-They help you build a strong foundation in the q language, understand how KDB-X operates under the hood, and see how these core principles come together within the KDB-X platform.
-This section brings together conceptual overviews, tutorials, and practical examples to help you move from learning the basics of q syntax to building efficient, scalable analytics workflows in KDB-X.
+They help you build a foundation in the q language, understand how KDB-X operates, and apply these principles to real analytics workflows.
+This section brings together conceptual overviews, tutorials, and practical examples to support everything from first exposure to q through to building scalable systems.

 Whether you’re new to q or looking to deepen your understanding of the language and its ecosystem, this section provides a structured learning path – from first principles to advanced topics – using real examples and hands-on guidance.